magomimmo/modern-cljs/doc/tutorial-05.md

 > One proposes one approach to templating which allows designers to work
 > with HTML, CSS and images without having to set an eye on Hiccup data
 > structures or those pesky parentheses.

+> NOTE 1: both `clojurescriptone` repo and the corresponding `Design
+> and templating` documentation have been removed and are no more
+> available.

 Our old `login.html` friend is going to be our pure HTML/CSS template and domina is going to be our CLJS library to interface the DOM of the